starterbeeee/ittehblox/README.md

 # ittehblox
 This is the amazing launcher of ittehblox
 # Actual Credits
-itteh - creator of ittehblox
+ittehgeps - creator of ittehblox